-Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives
+Winter Lawn Fertilizer: Tips on Keeping Your Grass Thrives

 You may wonder whether it is necessary to give winter lawn fertilizer to your grass or not since they will enter the dormancy phase during the winter months.
 Actually, you can offer the fertilizer four to five weeks before the season arrives.
-And surprisingly, it will benefit them in preparing for freezing temperatures.

 However, you must know the winter lawn fertilizer schedule as the wrong ones will have adverse effects, such as triggering the growth of fungus and disease.
-In addition, timing errors in giving the fertilizer will make the benefits wasted as the grass cannot optimally absorb the nutrients.

 Therefore, we would like to share tips on keeping your grass thriving with winter lawn fertilizer.
 Without any further ado, let’s dive in!